 It wasn’t until 1880 when European settler, R.J.
 Snow, discovered the springs here at Bonneville and told his friend, Thomas Moffett.
 Moffett, who quickly recognized the value of our waters, built Cascade Springs Hotel in 1881, and in 1885, started selling the water for 10 cents per bottle.
 Researchers, such as renowned chemist J.H.
-Fisk and the US Chemical Assayers from Washington DC, performed numerous chemical analyses of the waters and all agreed that the mineral content in these waters have potential good health qualities.
-News of this spread quickly and people from all across the country came to drink and bathe in the waters that could help with their kidney complaints, liver problems, dyspepsia, rheumatism, dropsy or general debility.
+Fisk and the US Chemical Assayers from Washington DC, performed numerous chemical analyses of the waters and all agreed that its mineral content gave it important healing properties.
+News of this spread quickly, and people from all across the country came to drink and bathe in the waters that could help with their kidney complaints, liver problems, dyspepsia, rheumatism, dropsy or general debility.

 But in the early 1930’s, a fire destroyed Cascade Springs Hotel.
 Under new ownership, a new hotel was built in 1932 and was given the name Biba Hot Springs.
 It included a dozen cabins and a 38-acre campground with 75 electrical hookups.
 However, by the 1970’s, there was little remaining of the glory days of the 20’s and 30’s.
 Only a few cabins remained and the entire facility was in disrepair.